Ketamine Infusions for Depression and Chronic Pain

-- Do they have expertise in placing IV’s, accessing PICC lines, accessing ports?
-Can they use ultrasound guidance for difficult IV placement?
+- Expertise in placing IV’s, accessing PICC lines, accessing ports?

-Here at Acute Pain Therapies, we provide visitors more than just ketamine treatments.
-We offer Bellevue patients a professional and comforting environment with amenities including a lounge for patients’ guests with espresso and other foods, warm blankets, iPads equipped with a selection of music, and meditation apps.
-For some patients, we don’t just give ketamine.
-We have a comprehensive approach and work closely with other providers in the area who specialize in your condition.
-If ketamine does not work, we go over next steps in treatment of your pain or depression.
+We provide visitors with much more than just ketamine treatments.
+We offer Seattle and Bellevue area patients a professional and comforting environment with a confident medical team that has more experience and expertise than any other ketamine clinic in the area.
+For many patients, we don’t just provide ketamine infusions.
+We have a comprehensive approach and work closely with other providers in the area who specialize in many medical conditions.
+If ketamine does not work, we go over next steps in treatment of a patient’s pain or psychiatric condition.

 Candidates for Ketamine Infusion Therapy

-If you are suffering from psychiatric illness such as depression, anxiety, PTSD, and other ailments, in the Bellevue or Seattle area, schedule a consultation with Dr. Zachary Fisk to learn more about ketamine infusion therapy.
+If you are suffering from psychiatric illness such as depression, anxiety, PTSD, and other ailments, in the Bellevue or Seattle area, schedule a consultation to learn more about ketamine infusion therapy.

 FAQs about side effects

 We bill insurance for depression.
 We have had some success getting insurance coverage especially for shorter infusions for psychiatric illness.
-For longer infusions which are sometimes needed for pain, which often require substantial physician supervision and 1:1 nurse coverage, insurance may only cover a fraction of the cost of the long infusion, so we are forced to charge patients for the cost of overhead for running a facility such as this which is expensive.
+For longer infusions which are sometimes needed for pain, which often require substantial physician supervision and 1:1 nurse coverage, insurance may only cover a fraction of the cost of the long infusion.
+We are forced to charge for the cost of overhead for running a facility such as this which is expensive.
 We still feel that our infusions are very reasonably priced when compared to other chronic pain infusion clinics, especially considering our level of expertise and the facility.
 We always bill insurance for our infusions.

 Overall, ketamine is a very safe drug when administered by a specialty clinic such as ours.

-Ketamine at high doses can cause high blood pressure and high heart rate which can be dangerous in patients with uncontrolled cardiovascular, lung, or kidney disease.
-At the sub-anesthetic doses our office provides, ketamine does not commonly cause high blood pressure and heart rate.
-Nonetheless, it is important to be evaluated by a board-certified anesthesiologist when deciding whether a ketamine infusion, a form of anesthesia, is safe.
+Ketamine at higher doses can cause high blood pressure and high heart rate which can be dangerous in patients with uncontrolled cardiovascular, lung, or kidney disease.
+Higher doses can require supplemental medications that can cause side effects requiring expertise in anesthesia to treat appropriately.
+It is important to be evaluated by a board-certified anesthesiologist when deciding whether a ketamine infusion, a form of anesthesia, is safe.

-Our office provides this evaluation for every patient that comes through.
+Our office provides this evaluation for every patient that requests consideration for ketamine infusions.
 If it is determined that a patient requires further medical optimization prior to ketamine administration, appropriate referrals to specialists can be made.
 For the most part patients will qualify for treatment via ketamine.
 Ketamine is extremely safe especially when administered under the supervision of a board-certified anesthesiologist.
-Our anesthesiologist has extensive experience with ketamine.
-As the head of the pain service at a major hospital, he made ketamine available to all patients throughout the hospital and developed protocols for managing patients on ketamine infusions.
-He is fellowship trained to provide the drug.
-He has been treating patients with ketamine in his clinic in Bellevue for years now.
+Our anesthesiologists has extensive experience with providing ketamine infusions.
+Our Bellevue and Seattle area treatment center has administered ketamine longer than any other clinic in Washington State.
+We have grown substantially over the last several years and have the capability of running 10 infusions at one time.
+We perform thousands of infusions per year.

-Most patients come from referring psychiatrists or pain doctors – this is because the community trusts his judgement.
+Most patients come from referring psychiatrists or pain doctors – this is because the community trusts our medical expertise.

 Overall, long lasting side effects beyond the infusion are extremely rare with infusions.
 This will be discussed at length during consultation with our physician.

-PLEASE NOTE: Our clinic requires a ride home by a family member or friend at the end of the infusion.
+Our clinic requires a ride home by a family member or friend at the end of the infusion.
 A “cabulance” designed to assist patients after ambulatory surgery who have no other means of getting home can also be acceptable.
 Taxis, Uber, or other means of casual/non-medical transportation by strangers are not acceptable.

-Schedule a consultation with Dr. Zachary Fisk for the Bellevue and Seattle area to have all of your questions about ketamine infusions answered.
 We require patients have a one-on-one consultation before their treatment to see if they are the right candidate.
-This is an all MD medical practice.